DimiMikadze/orca-docs/README.md

-# getorca.org
+# Orca Docs

-This repo contains the source code and documentation powering [getorca.org](https://getorca.org)
+This repo contains the source code and documentation powering [Orca Docs](https://dimimikadze.github.io/orca-docs/)

 If you are looking for the Orca code, please see the [Orca Monorepo](https://github.com/dimimikadze/orca).
 This Repo is only for landing page and documentation.